sxm-bh/wireguard-handshake-notifier/README.md

 - Checks whether a peer has connected based on the latest handshake timestamp.
 - Stores previous handshake info to detect status changes.
 - Sends notifications (via Telegram, or customize to your preferred platform) only when a peer's status changes.
+- Only sends a message once the peer's status has changed.
 - Supports parsing for custom message with special characters.
 - Configurable handshake timeout threshold.
 - Lightweight and easy to integrate.